 Massachusetts state law requires that all electricity sold in the state must include a minimum amount of electricity generated by renewable sources, and another minimum from alternative, highly efficient sources that are not considered renewable (such as waste-to-energy operations).
 These requirements are known, respectively, as the Renewable Portfolio Standard (RPS) and the Alternative Portfolio Standard (APS).
 The required amounts increase a little every year.

-For 2019, Massachusetts required a minimum of 14% from newer New England-based renewable energy projects (“class I RECs”), and an additional 10.6155% from other types of renewable energy projects, as well as alternative energy sources.
-(You can download a spreadsheet with the specific required amounts from the Massachusetts Department of Energy Resources.
+For 2023, Massachusetts requires a minimum of 22% from newer renewable energy projects in the Northeast (“Class I RECs”), and an additional 36% from other types of renewable energy projects, as well as alternative energy sources.
+(You can download a spreadsheet with the specific required amounts from this web page from the Massachusetts Department of Energy Resources.)

 Buying New England RECs creates more available renewable energy, or . . .“What is additionality?”